 Although breastfeeding can create a strong bond between you and your baby, it doesn’t allow for others involved in his life to interact with him on that level.
 Formula gives dad, grandma, and others the opportunity to connect with your baby on a special level.

 Breast milk is a “living” food, which adapts hourly to the needs of your baby.
 Breast milk is filled with proteins, fats, carbohydrates, and nutrients that cannot be replicated.
 Although the formulas found on supermarket shelves have a lot of science behind it, the ingredients used to make most of them are not healthy.
-Fortunately, the next best thing to breast milk can be found with European baby formulas.
-Unlike FDA approved formulas here in the states, European formulas are made without the use of added sugars, artificial preservatives, highly processed oils, GMOs, hormones, and antibiotics.
+Fortunately, the next best thing to breast milk can be found with baby formulas.
+European formulas are made without the use of added sugars, artificial preservatives, highly processed oils, GMOs, hormones, and antibiotics.

 When you breastfeed, it can be hard to know how much your little one is eating at each nursing.
 Most experts agree there’s no reason to worry about the amount of breast milk your baby is getting at each feeding if baby is gaining weight and happy.
 However, if your baby has a health condition or is not gaining weight like he should, the ability to monitor how much your baby is eating is literally lifesaving.